What is Australia China Agricultural Cooperation Agreement?

 To be eligible the applicant must:

-- have a current Australian Business Number (ABN)
+- have a current Australian Business Number (ABN) or be willing to obtain one

 - have an account with an Australian financial institution.